 When the skin is exposed to enough sunlight, the body usually forms enough vitamin D. However, certain circumstances increase the risk of vitamin D deficiency even when there is exposure to sunlight:

 The skin forms less vitamin D in response to sunlight in certain groups of people.
-They include people with darker skin (particularly blacks), older people, and people who use sunscreen.
+They include people with darker skin (particularly Black people), older people, and people who use sunscreen.

 The body may not be able to absorb enough vitamin D from foods.
-In malabsorption disorders, people cannot absorb fats normally.
+In malabsorption disorders Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+Certain disorders, infections, and surgical procedures can... read more , people cannot absorb fats normally.
 They also cannot absorb vitamin D because it is a fat-soluble vitamin, which is normally absorbed with fats in the small intestine.
 Less vitamin D may be absorbed from the intestine as people age.

 The body may not be able to convert vitamin D to an active form.
-Certain kidney and liver disorders and several rare hereditary disorders (such as hypophosphatemic rickets) interfere with this conversion, as do certain drugs, such as some antiseizure drugs and rifampin.
+Certain kidney and liver disorders and several rare hereditary disorders (such as hypophosphatemic rickets Hypophosphatemic Rickets Hypophosphatemic rickets is a disorder in which the bones become painfully soft and bend easily because the blood contains low levels of the electrolyte phosphate.
+(See also Introduction to... read more ) interfere with this conversion, as do certain drugs, such as some antiseizure drugs and rifampin.

 Vitamin D deficiency can cause muscle aches, weakness, and bone pain in people of all ages.